-You already have a file to share online with a giant document, a video slide show or a set of pictures.
-You cannot email it, because you are racing against the email size limit of you or your recipient.
+You already have a file to share online with a giant document, a video slide show, or a set of pictures.
+You cannot email it because you are racing against your recipient’s email size limit.
 Here are some ways you can share large files over the internet.

 Method 1: Use Email to upload files

 Most email services, especially corporate services, limit the size of attachments.
 And that can certainly be annoying.

 Even mainstream email providers like Gmail, Outlook.com, and Yahoo don’t support sending massive files.
 Both Gmail and Yahoo have a limit of 25 MB, while Outlook has a limit of 20 MB.
 Despite the limitations, these email providers often offer a workaround for sharing large files using cloud sharing services.

 If you try to send a too large file in Gmail or Outlook.com, you automatically have a chance to upload it to their respective cloud services (Google Drive and OneDrive), then include a link to the file in your email.

 For example, let’s take a closer look at Gmail.
 After you compose a message in Gmail, you have a chance to attach the file.
 If Gmail determines that the file is too large, you’ll get a message like this:

 If you click the “ OK, got it ” button, Gmail will automatically upload the file to Google Drive and prepare a link to include in your message.
 When you send a message, you will have the opportunity to edit the file permissions before the message is sent.
 This can be helpful if your document contains sensitive data.
 Google supports uploading files up to 5 TB in size, as long as they are not converted to Google documents, slideshows, or tables.
 The upload limit is 50 MB for documents and slideshows and 100 MB for spreadsheets in those cases.
 And, of course, you’re limited by the amount of space you have in your Google Drive account.
 Usually, though, it is sufficient for most files.